Y0-L0/helm-snoop/docs/ARCHITECTURE.md

 ## Schema Integration
 - Load `values.schema.json` if present.
+- Allow pluggable schema providers (e.g., generated schemas) when a chart does not ship one.
 - Provide helpers to answer:
   - Is a path defined?
 What type (object/array/string/etc.)?
   - For objects: is `additionalProperties` false (closed object)?
 Enumerated `properties`?